srn-g/RenamingObfuscation/README.md

 ## Usage
 Just download it and use in your .net applications.

-## Dependency  List of other open source libraries used by EncryptStrings
+## Dependency  List of other open source libraries used by RenamingObfuscation
 The RenamingObfuscation library has a dependency of [dnlib](https://github.com/0xd4d/dnlib)